iRICsolvers/GELATO_Documents/source/03_Examples/01_Straight.rst

    :align: center
    :width: 100%

-   : 2D Post Processing Window
+   : Open 2D Post Processing Window

 | Right-click [Primary Nomal Tracers] and [Secondary Nomal Tracers] in the [Object Browser] and click [propertie].
 | Then [Particles Scalar Setting] that appears,and you can set the primary and secondary have different colors by setting like :numref:`01_GELATO_kekka_2`.